live.grid

 Arguments

-: Set all the directions to if the attribute is set to 1.
+directions: Set all the directions to forward if the direction attribute is set to 1.

 Note: The current constraints, if any, are also taken into account when altering current step values; the resulting shift might be "rounded" to the closest step.